Sara Gabrielsson

 Senior Lecturer

-I am involved in the co-coordination of SUSTAIN – Sustainable Sanitation in Theory and Action program (2015-2020), in partnership with the Department of Water Resources Engineering at University of Dar es Salaam aimed at strengthening post-graduate training in integrated sanitation management with both MSc and PhD training.
-It is the first PhD program focused on sanitation in Tanzania.
-Using sustainability science as a way to critically analyze the complexity of the sanitation crises in Tanzania SUSTAIN attempts to generate actionable knowledge to contribute to sustainable sanitation access and service delivery, taking into account both the environmental aspects inherent in the water and waste cycle and the differing societal values and political interests of service and resource users.
+Prior to this I co-coordinated the SUSTAIN – Sustainable Sanitation in Theory and Action program (2015-2021), in partnership with the Department of Water Resources Engineering at University of Dar es Salaam in Tanzania.
+The program aimed at strengthening post-graduate training in integrated sanitation management.
+At the time it was the first PhD program focused on sanitation in Tanzania.
+Using sustainability science as a way to critically analyze the complexity of the sanitation crises in Tanzania SUSTAIN attempted to generate actionable knowledge to contribute to sustainable sanitation access and service delivery, taking into account both the environmental aspects inherent in the water and waste cycle and the differing societal values and political interests of service and resource users.
+The program resulted in 12 MSc and 4 PhD graduates and a dozen peer-reviewed articles in international journals.

 Background

-In 2016 I became a Associate senior lecturer in sustainability science at Lund University Centre for Sustainability Studies.
+In 2020 I became a Senior lecturer in Sustainability Science at Lund University Centre for Sustainability Studies.

 Teaching